Fixins Tray

 $275.00

-Instructors - Craig Stevens and Greg Horton
+Instructors - Greg Horton & Craig Stevens

 We made our version of the serving tray, or as we affectionately call it, the Fixins Tray, with the intent to carry condiments, toppings, and drinks from the kitchen to the patio or deck for grilling and outdoor eating.
 The Fixins Tray is also handsome enough for more formal dining inside among esteemed company.
 Of course, the tray can also be used in a number of other ways, including holding your mail or storing your sewing supplies.